 If you choose not to obtain SR22 when required by the state of Washington, you will not be eligible to reinstate your driver’s license during the entire three years.
 Even if you do not own a vehicle, you must still obtain an insurance policy.
 Should you choose to wait to reinstate your license, you may do so after the three-year period — so long as all of your other reinstatement requirements have been satisfied.

-If your SR22 insurance lapses or is cancelled altogether within that three-year period, your driver’s license will be suspended again.
+If your SR22 insurance lapses or is canceled altogether within that three-year period, your driver’s license will be suspended again.
 This means that you will be required to pay all reinstatement fees for a second time and reestablish your insurance policy before another license will be issued.